 The website itself has been put together through the use of images from at least one existing school.
-In fact, the 'authors' have failed to correct their spelling or grammar mistakes and have quoted the real school in error when attempting to post their Mission statement.
+In fact, the 'authors' failed to correct their spelling or grammar mistakes and have quoted the real school in error when attempting to post their Mission statement.

 The usual tell-tale sign of an address that does not ring true (this time in a high rise building) and a mobile telephone number add more clues to the evidence that the site is fake.
 But above all else, the complete lack of interview and other screening process makes it clear that this is in no way genuine.

-We have advised Syed to contact Abu Dhabi Education and Knowledge Department to make them aware of the existence of this latest attempt by fraudsters in the UAE to take advantage of genuine job seekers.
+We advised Syed to contact Abu Dhabi Education and Knowledge Department to make them aware of the existence of this latest attempt by fraudsters in the UAE to take advantage of genuine job seekers.

-The second case is, if anything, even more audacious than that of Etik International.
+The second case was, if anything, even more audacious than that of Etik International.
 Ontario International Canadian School was a genuine school, located in Mirdif, Dubai, that unfortunately closed in June 2019.
-The scammers have simply duplicated the genuine school's website - http://oics.ae/ - and copied it to a new, slightly different, web address, - http://oicsae.com/.
+The scammers simply duplicated the genuine school's website - http://oics.ae/ - and copied it to a new, slightly different, web address, - http://oicsae.com/.
 Once again, the contact number is a cell phone.

 'In addition, All Employees will receive AED 21,598 Take home for each leave Period.
 Employer for each Inter-continental trip shall be paid AED 12929 Flat Rate travel/entertainment allowance to employee.
 Travel shall be by business class/first class flight, or otherwise if necessary'.